Codes of Conduct and Best Practice

 For staff in the NHM, Kew and Edinburgh there are three sets of Best Practices that are of particular significance: those produced by CETAF, GGBN and BGCI.
 NHM is currently implementing the CETAF Code of Conduct.

 Consortium of European Taxonomic Facilities (CETAF) Code of Conduct and Best Practice for Access and Benefit-Sharing.
-This has been developed by the CETAF Legislations and Regulations Liaison Group and accepted by CETAF members, who include NHM, RBG Kew and RBG Edinburgh.
+This is Recognised by the European Commission under Article 8 of the EU ABS Regulation.
+It is the first and to date only Best Practices to be so recognised.
+The formal notification is here.
+The Code of Conduct and Best Practices were developed by the CETAF Legislations and Regulations Liaison Group and accepted by CETAF members, who include NHM, RBG Kew and RBG Edinburgh.
 NHM and othr CETAF members are currently implementing it.
-The document has been submitted to the European Commission for recognition as Best Practice under the EU regulation on ABS.

 For culture collections there are other resources: